-Here we will give you 11 ways that you can use to reduce the unsubscribe rate:
+Here we will give you 11 ways that you can use to reduce unsubscribes:

 How would you feel if someone entered your house without your permission?
 You probably won't like it.
 Your home is your personal space, and similarly, the user's inbox is very personal to them.

-So, you should ask their permission before entering that space, or otherwise, remember that big unsubscribe link that users will click!
+So, you should ask their permission before entering that space or remember that big unsubscribe link that users will click!

 How do you do that?

 2. Don't use a purchased email list

 A purchased email list is likely to hurt your email marketing performance in many ways and users' unsubscribing from your emails is one of those damages.
 Because users on a purchased email list don't know you, and who likes to hear from a random brand they never heard of?